zuzuleinen/dave/README.md

 ## About
 This is my first project written in Go.
-Dave is a CLI tool which automates some taks I do at work such as: add a reminder for a certain day and receive and e-mail when time is due, add some credentials from various projects, cancel the noise by blocking certain websites.
+Dave is a CLI tool which automates some taks I do at work such as: add a reminder for a certain day and receive and e-mail when time is due, add credentials from various projects, cancel the noise by blocking certain websites.
 In the future I might add new commands.

 ## Requirements